Rights of Employees

 Intentional Workplace Injuries

 Defamation is when someone makes a false statement of fact about you.
-For example, it can include false statements of fact made to the press or media, to your coworkers or to your family and friends.
+For example, it can include false statements of fact made to the press or media, your coworkers, your family and friends, or someone else.

 There are two categories of defamation: libel and slander.
 Libel is when the defamatory statement is written.
 Slander is when the defamatory statement is verbal.
-Libel and slander are both legally actionable personal injuries in both New Jersey and New York.
+Libel and slander are both legally actionable in New Jersey and New York.

 Tortious interference with an employment relationship is when someone wrongfully causes you to lose your job.
 For example, it might be legally actionable if someone who has a grudge against you calls your boss and tells lies that cause you to lose your job.
 Similarly, if you are fired because your former supervisor called your new employer because he is angry about the discrimination claim you made against him, you might have a claim for tortious interference as well as a retaliation claim.